-- R6.
+R6.
 The District Board President ask all speakers to identify themselves.
 (F6)

 Agreed.
-On April 6, 2015, the Board President instituted the practice of stating the speaker's name - R7.
+In early April 2015, the board president instituted the practice of stating the speaker's name into the recording device during meetings, to the best of his ability.

+R7.
 The District Board utilize more than one microphone and place them in better locations.
 (F6)

 Agreed.
-For over a year, the Board has utilized three (3) microphones in three (3) locations in the Board meeting room.
-The Board may evaluate whether audio recording is necessary and, as a budgetary matter, whether it is appropriate to spend additional funds to improve audio capability.
+For over a year, the board has utilized three (3) microphones in three (3) locations in the board meeting room.
+The board may evaluate whether audio recording is necessary and, as a budgetary matter, whether it is appropriate to spend additional funds to improve audio capability.

-R8.
+- R8.
 The District Board meetings be held at a convenient time for the working public.
 (F7)

 Agreed.
-The Board has consulted with staff and community members and determined that the 4:30 meeting time is preferred by most.
-However, the Board is open to revisiting the start time if that seems appropriate.
+The board has consulted with staff and community members and determined that the 4:30 meeting time is preferred by most.
+However, the Board is open to revisiting the start time if that seems appropriate. - R9.

-- R9.
 All speakers and program presenters be respected and treated with courtesy.
+(F8, F9)

-(F8, F9) Agreed. - R10.
+Agreed. - R10.
 The District Board members who use profanity be reprimanded and asked to remove themselves from the room.
 (F8, F9)

-Agreed that use of profanity in Board meetings may be cause for censure of a Board member.
+Agreed that use of profanity in board meetings may be cause for censure of a Board member.